AppliedMotionProducts/CODESYS/README.md

 ➡️ CODESYS programs for different products

 1. CODESYS example programs using Modbus TCP.
 This applies to all of our EtherNet/IP products, check Modbus manual for more information.

+2. CODESYS library for EtherNet/IP products using Structured Text language.